carlolalu/rust-ilearn/README.md

 For now I would leave the 'oreilly book a part, its difficulty kills the motivation.
 Let us start easy with the KISS philosophy, and dive into the 'oreilly later.

+## plan

+ch 20 of official,
+exercise with std::net (kurose? docs on rust?), for example echoserver, ch 19 and 20 form oreilly, exercises of chapter 2 of oreilly, chapter 18 of oreilly, more on tokio and networks, more on rayon and parallelism

 ## exercises